 Training in this phase includes:

 These flights help build confidence and prepare you for operating safely within the privileges of the Recreational Pilot Licence.
+During this phase you will also complete a short theory exam.

-The final stage of training focuses on refining your flying skills and preparing you for the RPL flight test.
+The final stage of training focuses on refining and consolidating your flying skills and preparing you for the RPL flight test.
 By this stage you will be operating the aircraft with increasing independence while demonstrating safe decision-making and good airmanship.

 Training during this stage includes: